MP Estate Planning UK

 How to register on HMRC’s Trust Registration Service (TRS)

-Start by creating the right Government Gateway account — this single step prevents mix-ups later.
+Start by creating the right Government Gateway account — getting this single step right prevents frustrating mix-ups later.

 Create an Organisation Government Gateway account for the trust

-HMRC requires an Organisation Government Gateway user ID and password.
-Choose “Organisation” when prompted and link the account to the trust name.
-Each trust needs its own Organisation account so records remain separate and clear.
+HMRC requires an Organisation Government Gateway user ID and password for each trust.
+When prompted, choose “Organisation” and link the account to the trust name.
+Each trust needs its own separate Organisation account so records remain distinct.
+If you are a trustee of multiple trusts, you will need a separate Organisation account for each one.

 Why you cannot use an Individual Government Gateway login

 An Individual login cannot be used for trust registration.
-That login type ties to a person, not the legal entity the register needs.
-Using the wrong login forces you to restart.
-It also risks mixing records if trustees manage more than one trust.
+That login type is tied to a person’s own tax affairs — it does not allow you to manage a trust’s records.
+Using the wrong login forces you to start again from scratch.
+It also risks mixing your personal tax records with the trust’s records, which creates unnecessary confusion and potential data protection issues.

 Submitting the registration and avoiding common data-entry delays

-• Ensure addresses match passports or NI records.
+• Ensure addresses match National Insurance records or passport details exactly.

-• Be precise with beneficiary classes and property descriptions.
+• Be precise with beneficiary classes and property descriptions — vague entries prompt HMRC queries.

-“Inconsistent dates or missing ID are the most common causes of delay.”
+“Inconsistent dates, misspelled names, or missing identity information are the most common causes of delay on the TRS.”

 Using an agent: authorising a solicitor or accountant

-Remember: trustees remain responsible for the accuracy of the information and must keep details up to date.
-For hands-on guidance on the wider process, see our step-by-step advice on how to register a trust in.
+Remember: even when an agent handles the TRS registration, the trustees remain legally responsible for the accuracy of the information and must ensure details are kept up to date.
+For hands-on guidance on the wider registration process, see our step-by-step advice on how to register a trust.

 After you register: UTRs, proof of registration and ongoing duties

-When the registration goes through, there are a few practical outcomes trustees must note.
+Once the registration goes through, there are several practical outcomes trustees must note — and ongoing responsibilities that do not end with the initial submission.

 What you receive

-Taxable trusts get a Unique Taxpayer Reference sent to the lead trustee by post.
-This usually arrives within 15 working days.
+Taxable trusts receive a Unique Taxpayer Reference (UTR) sent to the lead trustee by post.
+This typically arrives within 15 working days.
+The UTR is needed to file the annual SA900 trust tax return and to correspond with HMRC on the trust’s tax affairs.

 Downloading evidence for new business relationships